About the Program

 Fletcher H. Ibser, Lecturer.

 Adam R. Lucas, Lecturer.

 Shobhana Murali Stoyanov, Lecturer.

 Oscar Madrid Padilla, Visiting Assistant Professor.

-Peter J. Bickel, Professor Emeritus.
+Peter J. Bickel, Professor Emeritus & Professor in the Graduate School.
 Statistics, machine learning, semiparametric models, asymptotic theory, hidden Markov models, applications to molecular biology.

 Ching-Shui Cheng, Professor Emeritus.
 Statistics, statistical design of experiments, combinatorial problems, efficient experimental design.

 Kjell A. Doksum, Professor Emeritus.
 Statistics, curve estimation, nonparametric regression, correlation curves, survival analysis, semiparametric, nonparametric settings, regression quantiles, analysis of financial data.

 Leo Goodman, Professor Emeritus.
 Sociology, statistics, log-linear models, correspondence analysis models, mathematical demography, categorical data analysis, survey data analysis, logit models, log-bilinear models, association models.